 Importance of Coverage in Nonmarket Action

-A stakeholder's effectiveness--ability to impact the outcome of an issue--depends on the number of members, their geographic location and resources available to support nonmarket activities.
+A stakeholder's effectiveness--ability to impact the outcome of an issue and thus likelihood to take action to influence the use--depends on the number of members, their geographic location and resources available to support nonmarket activities.